K-Love/100-days-of-code/log.md

 **100 Days Of Code - Log**

+**Day 80: March 23, 2018**

+Thinking about using only email for authentication, just so I can get a MVP going.

 **Days 74-79: March 17-22, 2018**

 Finished the Mobile Web Specialist Challenge with Udacity and Google.

 **Days 72-73: March 15-16, 2018**